 Once we were shooting hoops at the Y and I asked him, “Jesus, since you have all these like, powers or whatever, why don’t you just fix everything?
 Cancer, hunger, cracked iPhone screens, Trump’s brain?”

-He gave me this you-expect-me-to-do-everything-for-you look, but then he softened, because that’s how he is, and said, “Leibnitz wrote a book about this–on the problem of evil. . . .
+He gave me this you-expect-me-to-do-everything-for-you look, but then he softened, because that’s how he is, and said, “Leibnitz wrote a book about this–Theodicy, it was called.–To this day, the area of philosophy that deals with the problem of evil is called by that book’s title. . . .
 Funny.”

 “What’s funny?”
 He had a weird sense of humor.
 I told him this, too.
 Often.